10 Fantastic Things To Do in Santiago, Chile by JetSettingFools.com

 Rio Mapocho in Santiago, Chile

-When deciding where to stay in Santiago, the first thing to determine is which neighborhood.
-We think the best place to stay in Santiago, Chile is Centro, because of the proximity to landmarks and sights.
+We believe the best place to stay in Santiago, Chile is Centro, because of the proximity to landmarks and sights.

 After staying in a hotel at our previous stop in Puerto Varas, we opted to stay in an Airbnb Apartment in Santiago near Plaza de Armas.
-We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
+We have found that staying in apartments is often less expensive than hotels – with the added benefit of a kitchen and more space.
 As a bonus, our Santiago Airbnb apartment had stellar views!

-However, for those who prefer staying in traditional accommodations, there are many Santiago Hotels (and posh Santiago, Chile resorts) to choose from in – or close to – the city center.
+However, for those who prefer staying in traditional accommodations, there are many Santiago Hotels to choose from.
 You can search for the best hotels in Santiago, Chile on Booking.com!

 • We’re certain you’ll be snapping tons of photos during your Chilean vacation.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
-We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).
+Rather than relying on your phone, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel, which takes amazing photos and is an excellent budget camera.

 • As you plan your trip to Chile, keeping track of the details is essential.
-Stay organized with our simple Printable Travel Planner.
-It contains 26 pages of trip organization!
+Stay organized with our simple Printable Travel Planner

 Start planning your trip to Chile!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Also Visiting Iconic Easter Island, Chile?
 Super!
 Read our complete guides on Things To Do on Easter Island as well as the Best Easter Island Tours and great Easter Island Hikes!